 With breathtaking Colorado mountain views, elegant amenities, stylish interior décor, and full in-room kitchens, you’ll feel right at home.

 Through the vision of interior designer Anna Lambiotte, Viceroy Snowmass has recently renovated 168 guestrooms while at the same time expanding its bar and culinary scene.

 They’ve also added 2 new soaking tubs on the pool deck to ease those weary muscles after a day of conquering mountains.

 The 3 bedroom Penthouse Suite gives you stunning mountain views along with 2 balconies, a fireplace, and a fully-equipped, open-plan kitchen and dining table.

 It seems the only thing missing is an in-room washer and dryer.
 Well actually, you get that too.
 With over 2,100 sq. ft. of luxury lodging, it’s easy to see why this is one of our top luxury hotels in Aspen.

 Dining – TORO Kitchen & Lounge

-Mixing things up, they also serve sushi, miso salmon and ahi tuna taquitos for those leaning towards the fishier side of life.
+Mixing things up, they also serve sushi, miso salmon, and ahi tuna taquitos for those leaning toward the fishier side of life.